ibalampanis/sustainable-living/CONTRIBUTING.md

 repository.
 This also means you **don't** have to fork this repository.
 If you are not a collaborator, please refer to the [README](README.md) file for more information.

-## Fixing vocabulary, grammar and syntax
+## Fixing vocabulary, grammar, syntax and style

 **Feel free** to correct any mistakes you see in the files!
-Keep in mind that you **should not** ruin other people's work, it is not nice (and I think there is a penalty for that)!
+Although keep in mind that you **should not** ruin other people's work.
+It is within our [Code of Conduct](https://github.com/ibalampanis/sustainable-living/blob/main/CODE_OF_CONDUCT.md) to always be respectful to each other's work and, if that's not enough, there is definetely a penalty for that!

 ## Be creative